rcholic/LectureNotes-iOS/UserRequirements.md

     * Drag the media anywhere on the note for better organization

 * 2.1.1 User Stories
-    - a.
-As a user, I can open the Lecture Notes App by tapping on the app icon.
+    - As a user, I can open the Lecture Notes App by tapping on the app icon.
 Once the App is open, I can view the list of saved lecture notes, and I see the following options at the navigation bar: 1.
 Edit, 2.
 Add.

-    - b.
-As a user, when I tap on a note title, the screen will redirect to the note detail page, where I can see free text drawing, pictures, and icons for playing the recorded audio/video (if any).
+    - As a user, when I tap on a note title, the screen will redirect to the note detail page, where I can see free text drawing, pictures, and icons for playing the recorded audio/video (if any).
 When I tap on the play button for playing audio or video, the screen will start playing the media.
 I do not need to open the audio and video in another app.

+    - As a user, I can delete a note in the list view of saved notes.
+By tapping on the `Edit` button in the navigation bar, the list view will show a `Delete` icon highlighted in red color next to each note title.
+When I tap on the `Delete` icon, the app will alert me for confirmation.

+    - As a user, I can edit a note.
+By tapping the note title in the list view, I am redirected to the note detail screen for editing.
+I can erase free text, delete pictures, audio and video files.
+For deletion operations, the app always alerts me for confirmation.
+Only when I confirm will the app delete the media files from storage.

 * 2.2 Data Storage